 Will: OK, so I’ve seen your website, but in your own words, what are you working on?

-Samuel: We would like to propose a new way lighting the cities of tomorrow.
+Samuel: We would like to propose a new way of lighting the cities of tomorrow.
 The idea is to find another way of making light without electricity, and when you look into nature, you directly find solutions.
 It's a big trend today in France, also also in the USA I think, to do biomimicry, bio-inspiration.
-And so basically when you look into nature, you find bioluminescence.
-Which is the property of making light without electricity.
+And so basically when you look into nature, you find bioluminescence: the property of making light without electricity.

 Will: Awesome!
 'Peel and play' advertising it sounds like.